 Reilein holds a Master of Business Administration degree in finance and marketing from Northwestern University’s Kellogg School of Management and a bachelor’s degree in international politics from Georgetown University.
 He serves on the Board of Governors of Georgetown University, the Metropolitan Planning Council and Timeline Theater.

-Reena Bramblett serves as National Equity Fund in 2010.
+Reena Bramblett joined National Equity Fund in 2010.
 She serves as NEF’s Senior Vice President, Chief Production Officer after serving as SVP of equity placement, in which she was responsible for developing investment strategies as well as placing product with NEF’s funds.

 Throughout her tenure at NEF, Bramblett has played an instrumental role in the growth of proprietary equity placements and management of key investor relationships.